tprochnow/theme-academic-cv/content/project/summerpa/index.md

 <br /><br />
 **Who is eligible to participate?** <br /><br />
-The SPACES Study is open to students who will be entering 7th, 8th, or 9th grade in the upcoming school year and are currently enrolled in BISD.
-Participants must be able to read and understand English and have parental consent to participate.
+The SPACES Study is open to students who will be entering 7th, 8th, or 9th grade in the upcoming school year and are currently enrolled in BISD or CSISD.
+Participants must have their own mobile device, be able to read and understand English, and have parental consent to participate.

 <br /><br />
 **What are the benefits of participating** <br /><br />